La Unión, Lempira: Resources

 This is a very prosperous town, due to coffee in both ways of plantations and gathering.
 The plantations are located in "Fincas" on the surrounding high mountains and the gathering in the town.
 Crops of Corn and Beans are indispensable.
 The cattle and milk products are for local consumption.
-There is Abundant Life Christian School a bilingual school in La Unión, as well as public elementaries.
-Electrity and mobile communications services have been recently introduced to the region since 2006.
-There are several small grocery stores called :es:Pulpería.
+There is Abundant Life Christian School, a bilingual school in La Unión, as well as public elementary schools.
+Electricity and mobile communications services were introduced to the region in 2006.
+There are several small grocery stores, or "pulperías".
 The transportation services assign more buses to Santa Bárbara than to Gracias.

 Population

 The majority of people is a cross-breed of Native Americans and Spanish settlers, but in recent years there has been an increase in the population of foreigners.